Ed-VanDerSar/Ed-VanDerSar/README.md

 I am particularly interested in how probability models can help understand biological processes and phenomena.
 This includes genetic variation, population dynamics, and the spread of mutations 🦠.

-In the realm of technology, my focus is on using probability to enhance algorithms, improve machine learning models, and ensure the reliability of complex systems.
+In the realm of technology, my focus is on using probability to enhance algorithms, improve stochastic models, and ensure the reliability of complex systems.
 This involves a deep dive into data analysis and computational methods 📊.

 ### 🛠️ Technical Skills